Assurance of Salvation

 As 1 John lists all the tests that a believer can use to verify his salvation, it leaves out any inquiry concerning a past decision.
 None of the included tests is past-oriented.
 They all have to do with present belief and character.
 The four tests are the belief test, the love test, the separation test, and the holiness test.

-The belief test: The belief necessary to validate your faith is the same as the belief required at salvation (1 John 4:15; 5:1; 2:23).
+The belief necessary to validate your faith is the same as the belief required for salvation (1 John 4:15; 5:1; 2:23).
 You must believe in the name of Jesus, and His name is the Lord Jesus Christ.
 That is, you must acknowledge Him to be your personal Lord and Savior.
 The true faith that starts at salvation never ceases, neither through life nor through eternity.

 What does it mean to love your brothers?

 1. It means that if you are a Christian, you will not stand aloof from other Christians, disdaining their fellowship.
 Rather, you will join a church, support its ministries, and cultivate loving ties with the people of God.
-If you really love your brothers in Christ, you would rather be with them than at home watching TV or at the beach or anywhere else depriving you of Christian fellowship.
+If you really love your brothers in Christ, you will not always be inventing excuses to stay away from church.
+You will not be satisfied with a way of life that gratifies self but deprives you of Christian fellowship.
+Giving all your time to TV, Facebook, outdoor recreation, shopping, gorging your belly, and keeping fit will leave you with an empty heart.

 2. It means that you will not quarrel with other Christians (Gal.
 5:14-5).
 Sometimes you may find yourself divided from Christians who do not like your convictions.
 But even then you must do everything in your power to preserve peace (Rom.
 12:18).
 That is, you must not seek a fight for its own sake.
 But if conflict is unavoidable, you must speak the truth only in love, and you must refrain from cutting down your opponents.
 You must desire good for them, not harm.

 1. It is hateful to be angry without a cause.
-It is natural to be angry if a brother has truly wronged you, but even then you should try to resolve your grievance by taking the steps that Scripture specifies (Matt.
+It is natural to be angry if a brother has truly wronged you, but even then you should try to resolve your grievance by taking the steps Jesus laid out for a believer in your predicament (Matt.
 18:15-18).
-If you are angry without a cause, in the opinion of discerning observers, or if you refuse to seek reconciliation, Jesus says you are in danger of judgment.
+If your anger is unjustified or if you disregard these steps, thereby forfeiting your right to claim it is justified, Jesus says you are in danger of judgment.

 2. It is hateful to call your brother "Raca," which is much the same as saying "worthless idiot."
 Is there anyone in the church that you consider to be slightly subhuman—perhaps someone disabled or elderly?
 The penalty for harboring the contempt expressed in such insults as "Raca" is to be in danger of the council.